StarlightSearch/EmbedAnything/README.md

 ## Accomplishments

 One of the aims of EmbedAnything is to allow AI engineers to easily use state of the art embedding models on typical files and documents.
 A lot has already been accomplished here and these are the formats that we support right now and a few more have to be done. <br />

+### Adding Fine-tuning
+One of the major goals of this year is to add finetuning these models on your data.
+Like a simple sentence transformer does.

 ### 🖼️ Modalities and Source